vitorms99/MorphologyExtractor/docs/source/installation.rst

 Installing with pip
 -------------------

-To install the latest released version from PyPI, run:
+To install the latest released version from PyPI:

 .. code-block:: bash

-   pip install morphology-extractor
+   pip install mex

-This will install MEx along with its core dependencies.
+This installs the `mex` command, which launches the tool in either GUI or CLI mode depending on how it's invoked.

 Installing from source
 ----------------------

-If you prefer to clone the repository and install manually:
+To install the latest development version:

 .. code-block:: bash